 - you have a written contract with each of your customers confirming that every aspect of the relationship between you meets all anti money laundering requirements

 You need to meet all of these conditions, otherwise you’ll need to register.

 How to register

 At the end of each registration period we’ll send you a renewal notice inviting you to renew your registration by paying the annual fee on all your listed premises.
-If you don’t need your registration to continue then you should notify HMRC.
+If you do not need your registration to continue then you should notify HMRC.

-If you don’t pay the correct renewal fee then HMRC may terminate your registration and remove your business from its anti-money laundering register.
+If you do not pay the correct renewal fee then HMRC may terminate your registration and remove your business from its anti-money laundering register.